Birdhouse That's Just Beachy

-You’ll be thinking Summer when you see my beach lover birdhouse project.
+You can make this DIY beach inspired birdhouse project.
+It's easy to put together and you can always use your favorite things.
+You’ll be thinking Summer when you work on this project.
 I’m calling the colorful birdhouse “The Starfish Cottage”.

 You guys know I love the beach.
 I talk about Florida a lot (too much?).
 The pretty houses lining the beach always make me smile and they were the inspiration for this project.